Identifying Service Improvement opportunities for MITRE’s Innovation Toolkit (ITK)

 Outcomes

-• Increased workshop revenue through productized offerings
+• Increased workshop revenue through customizable offerings

 • Reduced delivery cost and prep time